 Is the student committed to the project?

-Is the plan a reasonable amount to do in three months?
+Is the plan a reasonable amount to do in the allotted project time?

 Are there clear milestones we can use to assess progress (it should be easy to answer the question "Is the project done?").